dimanikulin/dimanikulin/AIForSWArchitects_en.md

 For each work I performed I noticed the time I spent and here a full table to describe that.

-TODO to put a links to documets
+TBD to put a links to documets

 | # | Name                 | Time Spent | Description   |
 | - | ---------------------|------------|:-------------:|